maahirjain/odin-javascript-exercises/README.md

 # JavaScript Exercises

 This repository was [mirrored](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository#mirroring-a-repository) from [TheOdinProject/javascript-exercises](https://github.com/TheOdinProject/javascript-exercises).
-Each exercise completed contains an additional directory `my_solution`, which contains my solution to the exercise.
+Each exercise contains an additional directory `my_solution`, which contains my solution to the exercise.

 -----